Are you depressed and embarrassed by your acne?

 For acne scar treatment, the laser utilizes a very narrow laser beam to remove tissue deep in the layers of the skin, leaving the surrounding skin intact.
 This starts the wound healing and develops new collagen on the treated skin.
 This laser significantly helps to improve and smoothen acne scars, especially the soft and stretchable scars.
 Sun avoidance is important after treatment and topical medications will be prescribed to optimize the result of laser treatment.

 TCA CROSS stands for Tri-Chloroacetic Acid Chemical Reconstruction of Skin Scarring.
-It improves the appearance of ice pick scars and box like scars.
+It improves the appearance of ice pick scars and box-like scars.
 One treatment generally improves the scar by 10-20%.
 TCA CROSS treatment is best repeated several times at 30 – 60 days apart.
-Regardless on the number of scars, it is done without any anesthesia and no stitches are used.
+Regardless of the number of scars, it is done without any anaesthesia and no stitches are used.

 In scars subcision, a needle-blade is inserted from the edge of the scars into the base of the pimples scars to cut and free the fibrous-like scars.
 Bruising is common after this procedure but will disappear after 3 to 6 days.
 Where necessary, Dr Wong will combine this procedure with other treatments to obtain optimal results.

-This method is best suited on small and linear scars.
-Dr Wong will remove the scar surgically and re-join the normal skin which will heal neatly into a less obvious / visible scar.
+This method is best suited for small and linear scars.
+Dr Wong will remove the scar surgically and re-join the normal skin which will heal neatly into a less obvious/visible scar.
 Best results are obtained when the scar is removed and wound edges are brought together without tension.